 Is Your GPU Too Dusty?

 If the fans on your graphics card are not working correctly and you have an older system, you may want to pull the card out and clean it.
-You can use canned air to remove dust that has collected on the fan blades.
+You can use canned air to remove dust collected on the fan blades.
 Once you’ve cleaned out your freezer, you should either recheck it or try these potential fixes before rechecking the filter.

 Do your GPU’s Fan’s Bearings Need to Be Oiled?

-Regardless of whether the oil fixes your fans, you can move onto another possible cause for instability.
+Regardless of whether the oil fixes your fans, you can move on to another possible cause for instability.
 If your fans do not spin once more, it might be time to consider replacing your graphics card rather than performing any other troubleshooting efforts.